Witness Post: Bill Seal, A Coach Remembered

 William Arthur Seal III, former McDonogh School dean, faculty member, coach and dorm parent died on March 26, 2012.
 He was 65.

-I met Bill in 1978, when I first came to the McDonogh School campus.
-He and his wife, Cheryl, lived in South Hall as dorm parents, and both taught in the Lower School.
-Their son, Jonathan, was a burgeoning student in the Lower School at the time.
 Bill was the consummate lower school science teacher: he could do the “book-work” of course but, he much preferred going outside and getting his hands dirty.
 I recall seeing him many mornings and afternoons on walks with his students “on a science trip,” as children with butterfly nets and pond dipping nets and goggles and notebooks and collection boxes would traipse across the grassy fields and into the woods nearby.
 He was preparing these mudluscious pre-scientists for outside lab work and Mr. Bob Seigman’s Upper School land plot experiments.

 Yes, Bill was a good teacher, the other alumni writers will attest to that skill.
 AND Bill was also a calm and steady soccer coach, who had a string of very impressive seasons at the top of the league.
-His accomplishment happened despite the great work of Mike McMillan’s football team and Des Corcoran’s cross-country teams lured away some of the best athletes.
+His accomplishment happened despite the great work of Mike McMillan’s football team and Des Corcoran’s cross-country teams which lured away some of the best athletes.

 Bill Seal, Top Left with his wrestling team

-For me, though, Bill Seal was more than a bridge among McDonogh coaches, he was a consistently wonderful influence on the team.
+For many of us, though, Bill Seal was more than a bridge among McDonogh coaches, he was a consistently wonderful influence on the team.
 As development director at McDonogh, there were days when I knew I would be late to practice: Bill was always there.
 He showed up at practices on time and took charge.
 He would get the wrestlers warmed up and practicing drills, which kept the team relatively injury-free during our six years together.
 Bill would daily dress in his McDonogh Eagle sweats and roll around “breaking a heavy lather” with the light-weight wrestlers, who tussled with Bill at their own peril; his elbows were as fierce as his comb-over and his wit.

 McDonogh Fieldhouse Fire